Medicare Advantage Plans in Tennessee

 How Tennessee Medicare Advantage plans work

-Medicare Advantage (MA, or Medicare Part C) plans are an alternative to Original Medicare (Part A and Part B).
+Medicare Advantage plans are an alternative way to get Original Medicare (Part A and Part B) benefits.
 When you enroll in a MA plan, you transition from Original Medicare to a private health insurance plan.
-The government requires these plans to offer at least the same level of coverage as Original Medicare , but many include other benefits as well, such as routine vision, dental, or prescription drug benefits.
+The government requires these plans to offer at least the same level of coverage as Original Medicare, but many include other benefits as well, such as routine vision, dental, or prescription drug benefits.

-Some Medicare Advantage plans in Tennessee are targeted for specific diseases, known as Medicare Special Needs Plans (SNPs) .
+Some Medicare Advantage plans are targeted for specific diseases, known as Medicare Special Needs Plans (SNPs) .
+Some SNPs may be available in Tennessee.
 These plans design their benefits, prescription drug formularies, and provider networks to best serve people with a certain illness.
-In 2012, Tennessee had 10 of these plans: three for chronic conditions, one for institutional conditions, and six for dual-eligible (beneficiaries that are enrolled in both Medicare and Medicaid) plans.

 Medicare Advantage plan statistics for Tennessee